nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/index.md

 10 mins | [Introduction](./conda1.md) | What is Conda?
 1 hr | [Using conda environments](./conda2.md) |
 5 mins | [What else can we use conda for?](./conda3.md) |
-20 mins | [Getting conda set up on your computer](install_conda_tutorial.md) | Considerations for installing conda
+20 mins | [Setting up conda on your computer](install_conda_tutorial.md) | Considerations for installing conda

 !!! note "Learning Objectives"

-    - learn about conda and how to use it
+    - Learn about conda and how to use it
-    - learn the basics of software installation, software dependencies, and isolation environments
+    - Learn the basics of software installation, software dependencies, and isolation environments
-    - learn about managing virtual environments
+    - Learn about managing virtual environments
     - Install Miniconda
     - Set up a conda environment